-When caesarean sections, or C Sections, are necessary they save lives, however, this type of birth is major abdominal surgery and recovery time can vary from one person to another.
-During your caesarean section operation, the large stomach muscle that has supported your abdomen has been weakened so you’ll need to take extra care when moving about and lifting things.
+When caesarean sections - or C-sections - are necessary, they save lives.
+Yet, this type of birth is major abdominal surgery and recovery time can vary from one woman to another.
+During your caesarean section operation, the large abdominal muscles that have supported your growing womb, and which may already be weakened by your pregnancy, will be cut and sutured back together.
+This means that you will need to take extra care when moving about and lifting things.

 What can I expect during my recovery?

-- Take it easy, your body needs time to mend, so it needs rest and to have plenty of nourishment to do this.
+- Take it easy, your body needs time to mend, so you need rest and plenty of nourishment to do this.
 Eat healthily and arrange for help with normal day to day things, by asking your partner, family, older children, friends or hired help for extra assistance with daily chores and life.

-- Avoiding lifting heavy objects – again, as the stomach muscles have been significantly weakened, you may cause future back and abdominal muscle problems by lifting anything too heavy.
+- Avoiding lifting heavy objects – again, as the abdominal muscles have been significantly weakened, lifting anything too heavy may cause you future back and abdominal muscle problems.

-- You wont be able to drive for a period of time, check your insurance policy to see what they specify, but don’t drive if you feel your body isn’t healed enough to react as it normally would.
+- You will not be able to drive for some time, so it may be wise checking your insurance policy to see what they specify.
+However, even if you are legally allowed to, do not drive if you feel your body hasn’t sufficiently recovered to allow you to react as quickly as you normally would.

 What happens with my dressing?

 Your dressing helps to protect the healing environment of your wound, so don’t be tempted to remove it until the day you were advised to.
-Once your dressing has been removed you should be able to clean and dry the area as normal and baths or showers are advised daily to help keep the area free from infection.
+Once your dressing has been removed, you should be able to clean and dry the area as normal.
+Baths or showers are advised daily to help keep the area free from infection.

 Will my stitches need to be removed?

-Most wounds are closed using dissolvable stitches so they shouldn’t need to be removed.
-Occasionally staples are used, or single stitches and they are usually removed around 7 days after your operation.
+Most wounds are closed using dissolvable stitches so they should not need to be removed.
+Occasionally, surgical staples or single stitches may be used, and these are usually removed around day 5-10 after your operation.

 What problems can I expect?

-A certain amount of pain is to be expected, but this can usually be controlled by pain killing tablets that your midwife or doctor will have given you.
-If you notice that your pain is increasing speak with your midwife or GP straightaway; you may need a course of antibiotics.
+A certain amount of pain is to be expected, but this can usually be controlled by pain- killers that either your hospital will provide you with or recommend you buy.
+If you notice that your pain is increasing, speak with your midwife, GP or maternity unit straightaway.
+This could indicate an infection, for which you may need a course of antibiotics.

-We know this isn’t a nice subject but understanding about wound infections and how to recognise when you may have the start of an infection can be invaluable to your recovery.
-They are more common than you think so don’t be embarrassed about it.
-Wound infections can be treated relatively easily, provided they are caught early, but you don’t always see the infection.
+We know this is not a nice subject but understanding about wound infections and how to recognise when you may have the start of an infection can be invaluable to your recovery.
+They are more common than you think, so seek professional advice if you suspect you may be developing one.

-- Any oozing of fluid from the wound, be it blood or yellow fluid, and especially if it smells, this should be assessed straightaway so contact your midwife or GP.
+- Any oozing of fluid from the wound, be it blood or yellow fluid, especially if it smells.
+This should be assessed straightaway, so contact your midwife, GP or maternity unit.

 - Any increase in pain.
-Pain is your body’s way of alerting you to a problem, so although pain is to be expected with surgery, it should, in general, be on the decrease not the increase as each day goes by.
+Pain is your body’s way of alerting you to a problem.
+Although pain is to be expected with surgery, it should, in general, be on the decrease not the increase as each day goes by.

-- Smells, redness and irritation on the skin which is increasing needs investigating, so contact your GP or midwife.
+- Smells, redness and irritation on the skin which is increasing needs investigating, so contact your maternity team.

-Having a caesarean section could take longer to recover from than you might think as it is major surgery.
+Having a caesarean section could take longer to recover from than you might have anticipated, as it is major surgery.
 Knowing how to take care of yourself and address any warning signs can improve your postnatal experience and optimise your recovery.